 In this article, we’ll show you how to check your current WordPress memory limit and how to increase it if necessary, as well as answer some of the most frequently asked questions about WordPress memory limits.

 What is the PHP memory limit in WordPress?

-The PHP memory limit is the maximum amount of memory that a PHP script can use.
+The WordPress PHP memory limit is the maximum amount of memory that a PHP script can use.
 If a WordPress site exceeds its PHP memory limit, it will likely experience errors.
 These errors can include the “white screen of death,” slow page loading, and database connection issues.

 Often, the error will appear as follows:

 “Fatal error: Allowed memory size of XXXXXXX bytes exhausted (tried to allocate YYYYYYY bytes) in /path/to/file.php on line ZZZ.”

 You’ll come across this error when trying to install WordPress plugins or themes, run updates, or perform some other action on your site.

 There are a few ways to check your WordPress memory limit:

 Let’s review each of these options in more detail.